 Also, if you got your license when you were older, for example if you learned to drive when you turned 23, your rates probably won’t decrease just because you turn 25, as you’re still a less experienced driver.
 Buying a new vehicle can also affect your rates, as insuring your brand new car will cost more than driving an older sedan.

 The bottom line is that there are many factors that go into your insurance rate.
 Your rates might drop when you turn 25 but they don’t drop in every case.
 Talk to your insurance company and don’t be afraid to shop around and ask for discounts.

 Still, keep in mind that all insurance companies don’t operate the same way.
 Since companies differ in how they approach the underwriting process, it’s often well worth your time to shop around.

 Other factors that may affect your premiums

-While your age does play a significant role in your auto insurance premiums, there are other factors that may affect them as well.
+While your age does play a significant role in your car insurance premiums, there are other factors that may affect them as well.
 Some of these factors include:

 - Your driving history

 - Your gender

 Each of these factors may increase or decrease your premiums, regardless of whether or not you’re 25.
 For example, if you’d like to insure a brand new BMW X5, you can expect to pay more than if you were to insure a five-year-old Honda Civic.

 Also, since data suggests that women are generally safer drivers than men, you may pay less if you’re a woman.
 In addition, if you commute an hour to work each day, you will likely end up with higher premiums than someone who works from home and doesn’t drive as frequently.